 In this example, your value could range from $15 an hour on the low end of your skill set to $75 an hour on the high end.
 Your job search should then be focused on maximizing your greatest value, which is in writing business plans.

 2. Identify Potential Positions—Your next step is to consider positions that allow you to capitalize on your talents.
 Using the same example, identify the types of companies and positions within those companies where your primary responsibility would be writing business plans.

 3. Create a Targeted Resume—Once the type of position is identified, create a custom resume that highlights the specific skill set.
 Make sure to mention it in the job objective and previous experience section as well as the cover letter.

 4. Identify Potential Employers—Make a list of the employers who offer the type of position you are seeking.
-You may have to confine yourself to a specific geographic region although many employers allow and often encourage you to work from home.
-You may even want to consider buying a list of companies who meet your criteria from a list broker.
+You may have to confine yourself to a specific geographic region, although many employers allow and often encourage you to work from home.
+You may even want to consider buying a list of companies that meet your criteria from a list broker.

 The complainers are those who sit at home and look for job postings and allow themselves to compete with 100 other people for the same position.
 The winners do online research about potential employers and then pick up the phone to make initial contact.

 My friends in human resources tell me that VERY few people proactively call them, and if someone takes the time to do so, they are impressed!

 When you do the things that impress others, you have the advantage.
 It’s that simple.

 6. Follow Up—Assuming the company you call is not currently hiring for your position, you should still forward your resume with a cover letter.
 Then follow up every few weeks.
 This will ensure that your name and resume will remain at the “top of the pile” when a job opportunity materializes.

 You should also send a handwritten thank-you note thanking the person you spoke with for their time and consideration.